Operation Tungsten: Attack

 The attack was launched during the early hours of 3 April.
 All the airmen were woken shortly after midnight, and attended a final briefing by Strike Leader Baker-Falkner from 1:15 am.
 The aircraft to be used in the strike were armed at this time, with all of the bombs being marked with messages for Tirpitz in chalk.
 The aircrew began boarding their aircraft at 4:00 am and flying-off operations started 15 minutes later; at this time the warships were 120 mi from Kaafjord.
 Ten Corsairs drawn from 1834 and 1836 Naval Air Squadrons were the first aircraft to be launched and were followed by the 21 Barracudas of 8 Wing; 827 Squadron was launched from Victorious and 830 Squadron departed from Furious.
 Seven of the Barracudas were armed with a 1,600-pound bomb, and the remainder carried multiple 500 or 600-pound weapons.
 Once the Barracudas were airborne the remaining escort fighters – 30 Wildcats and Hellcats from 800, 881 and 882 Naval Air Squadrons – were launched.
 All the aircraft of the first wave were dispatched successfully, and the force completed forming up at 4:37 am.
 Flying conditions remained perfect, and German forces had not detected the British fleet during its approach.

 The first wave headed for Norway at low altitude, flying just 50 ft above the sea to avoid detection by German radar.
 The aircraft began to climb to a higher altitude when they reached a point 20 mi from the coast, and had reached 7000 ft by the time they made landfall at 5:08 am.
-The force approached Altenfjord from the west, passing over the western end of Langfjord before turning south, then looping to the north and attacking the battleship over the hills on the southern shore of Kaafjord shortly before 5:30 am.
+The force approached the Altenfjord from the west, passing over the western end of the Langfjord before turning south, then looping to the north and attacking the battleship over the hills on the southern shore of Kaafjord shortly before 5:30 am.

 The arrival of the British force caught Tirpitz by surprise.
 While the aircraft had first been picked up by a German radar station shortly after they crossed the Norwegian coastline, the battleship was not immediately warned.
 At the time of the attack Tirpitz was preparing to sail for her high-speed trials, and her crew were busy unmooring the vessel.
 Her five protective destroyers had already departed for the trials area in Stjern Sound.
 The warning from the radar station arrived shortly before the British aircraft appeared over Kaafjord, and the battleship's crew were still in the process of moving to their battle stations when the attack commenced; at this time not all of the watertight doors were closed and some damage-control stations were not fully manned.